pretix/pretix-docs/docs/guides/meta/formatting.md

 >The :btn-icon:fa3-upload: Import vouchers: button lets you upload such a list after saving it from a different event.

-If the button only contains an icon, use the button format on that label:
+If the button contains only an icon and no text, use the button format on that label:

 ```
 Change the name and color by clicking the :fa3-pencil:: button.